Jaswanth-3174/Peer-to-peer-Data-lake-analytics/README.md

-# A Peer-to-Peer Data Lake Analytics Framework
+# Peer-to-Peer Data Lake Analytics Framework

 A fully decentralized analytics framework that runs entirely locally without cloud dependencies.
 Built with React.js, Tailwind CSS, Recharts for the frontend and Python FastAPI with DuckDB for the backend.